 Subject to certain exceptions, Mexico will make all payments on the notes without withholding or deducting any Mexican taxes.
-For further information, see "Description of the Securities-Additional Amounts" in the accompanying prospectus and this prospectus supplement.
+For further information, see "Description of the Securities-Additional Amounts" in the accompanying prospectus.

+Taxation

-Taxation Payments of principal or interest under the notes made to holders of such notes that are non-resident of Mexico for tax purposes will not be subject to Mexican withholding taxes.
+Payments of principal or interest under the notes made to holders of such notes that are non-resident of Mexico will not be subject to Mexican withholding taxes.

+Further Issues

-Further Issues Mexico may from time to time, without the consent of holders of the notes, create and issue notes having the same terms and conditions as the notes offered pursuant to this prospectus supplement in all respects, except for the issue date, issue price and, if applicable, the first payment of interest thereon.
-If issued pursuant to a "qualified reopening" of the original series, otherwise treated as part of the same "issue" of debt instruments as the original series or issued with no more than a de minimis amount of original issue discount, in each case for U.S. federal income tax purposes, such additional notes may have the same ISIN numbers and common codes as the notes offered pursuant to this prospectus supplement and may be consolidated with, and form a single series with, any other outstanding notes of this series.
+Mexico may from time to time, without the consent of holders of the notes, create and issue notes having the same terms and conditions as the notes offered pursuant to this prospectus supplement in all respects, except for the issue date, issue price and, if applicable, the first payment of interest thereon; provided, however, that any such additional notes shall be issued either in a "qualified reopening" for U.S. federal income tax purposes or with no more than de minimis original issue discount for U.S. federal income tax purposes.
+Additional notes issued in this manner will be consolidated with, and will form a single series with, any other outstanding notes of the series.